 Additionally, HPV vaccines (topic A8) are available which effectively prevent HPV-related cervical cancer.
 For these reasons, cervical cancer is a preventable disease which, according to the WHO, no person should die from.

-Cervical cancer, and by extension CIN, is highly related to infection by high-risk HPV serotypes 16, 18, 31, 33, and 45.
+Cervical cancer, and by extension CIN, requires infection by high-risk HPV serotypes (16, 18, 31, 33, +++).
 For this reason, the risk factors for cervical cancer are related to the risk factors for HPV infection:

 - Multiple sex partners

 - Early childbearing

 There are also some risk factors which are unrelated to HPV infection (although infection is still required):